 Almost everyone, Batman included, was afraid of Superman.
 They didn’t trust him because of what happened in Metropolis and because of his immense power.
 Part of that was thanks to Lex Luthor, who manipulated everything and everyone against Superman.
 He also paid criminals to murder those who had been branded by the Bat, so that the dark knight looked like an executioner.

 Clark showed weakness and was afraid of a few things: He was worried about the world seeing him as a either a monster or a god, and he was scared of losing Lois and Martha.
 He was always wondering what was right and he felt insecure at times about it.
 This not only shows that being a superhero is not as easy as it looks like, but also that even doing the right thing can have bad consequences.
-He got hit with kryptonite for the first time and not only did it affect him physically, but psychologically as well.
-So, Batman used both weaknesses as an advantage during the fight.
+He got hit with kryptonite for the first time, and not only did it affect him physically, but psychologically as well.
+As a result, Batman saw that as an advantage to the fight.
 It could also be argued that Clark was a little scared of Doomsday at the beginning, but he overcame that last one by giving the creature the best he'd got.

 Without characters with extraordinary powers, superheroes wouldn’t even exist.
 It’s been said a million times “POWER CORRUPTS“, and this movie reflects that through many lines.
 It also touches upon the abilities of the characters through a series of events, such as the opening of the film, the Black Zero event, the massacre in Africa, the nightmare sequence, the explosion at the Capitol building, Bruce training and pushing his boundaries, the use of kryptonite, the fight between Batman and Superman, the Trinity battling Doomsday, the list goes on.

-Lex Luthor is known for three characteristics that are also his greatest weapons: being a business man, a manipulator and a criminal master mind.
-He was the one who pulled the strings for Batman and Superman to fight.
+In the comics and the TV shows, Lex Luthor is usually known for three characteristics that are also his greatest weapons: being a business man, a manipulator and a criminal master mind.
+In BATMAN V SUPERMAN: DAWN OF JUSTICE, he was the one who pulled the strings for Batman and Superman to fight.
 He was constantly mocking Senator June Finch, who was about to expose him at the Capitol, only to find out that he outsmarted her and that her doom was a few seconds away.
-He forced Superman to fight Batman or otherwise, Martha Kent would die.
+He forced Superman to battle Batman or otherwise, Martha Kent would die.
 He got access to the Scout Ship, Zod’s corpse and kryptonite.
-He learned about other worlds, such as Krypton and possibly Apokolips (Darkseid).
+He learned about countless other worlds, such as Krypton and Apokolips (Darkseid, Steppenwolf, etc.).
 And he created Doomsday in order to kill Superman (kind of like when he created Bizarro in the comics).
 He also seemed to be fascinated with metahumans.
 He was a very busy man, who was consistently proving to be the smartest guy in the room.
 Lex also philosophized about the meaning of power, gods and devils.
 His belief was that nobody should have immense power.
 Although, his ultimate goal was to be the most powerful man in the world.
-And the paradox that being the most intelligent person doesn't equal being the most powerful person is what drove him mad.
+And the paradox that being the most intelligent person doesn't necessarily equal being the most powerful person is what drove him mad.

 Batman had been fighting crime for twenty years, but it seemed like he was more brutal than ever, whether it was branding the worst of the worst criminals to strike fear and warn them to think twice before they committed a crime, breaking bones, or even straight up killing people.
 And just when he had the opportunity to brand Lex, he chose not to do it because he’s trying to be a better person.